yasirshahzad/heroic-ui-library/README.md

 ## Step 3: Style Components

-The React Library Builder supports both SCSS and CSS out of the box, so you can style components as you normally would.
+The Heroic UI Library supports both SCSS and CSS out of the box, so you can style components as you normally would.
 If you want to use CSS modules, you can refer to the [rollup-plugin-postcss](https://github.com/egoist/rollup-plugin-postcss) documentation for more information.

 ## Step 4: Test Components

 Testing is crucial when developing a library, as it helps ensure that components work as expected.
-The React Library Builder uses [Vitest](https://vitest.dev/) and [@testing-library/react](https://testing-library.com/docs/react-testing-library/intro/) for testing.
+The Heroic UI Library uses [Vitest](https://vitest.dev/) and [@testing-library/react](https://testing-library.com/docs/react-testing-library/intro/) for testing.
 You can find an example test file in the `Button.spec.tsx` file.

 To run the tests, use the following command: